Data-Driven Closure Parametrizations with Metrics: Dispersive Transport: REV-Scale Model Parametrization

 \subsection{Volume Averaging}

-As the pore-scale results are a high-resolution solution, a spatial averaging is required in order to evaluate parameters seen the REV scale \cite{quintard1993a}.
-Specifically, in order to collect the vectors required for the calculation of the dispersive parameters $\alpha_L$ and $\alpha_T$ (\cref{eq:optimaldispersion,eq:alphaEquation}), the pore-scale simulation solutions must be averaged.
-To do this, two averaging methods are used, convolutional averaging and a unit averaging method.
+In order to transfer the high-resolution pore-scale results to the REV scale, a spatial averaging is required \cite{quintard1993a}.
+The vectors required for the calculation of the dispersive parameters in \cref{eq:optimaldispersion,eq:alphaEquation}, can be collected by averaging the pore-scale simulation solutions.
+Two averaging methods are used to manage this, a convolutional averaging and a unit averaging method.

-A convolutional average, also referred to as an ensemble averaging \cite{dagan1990a,dagan1991a,wood2003a}, can first be used to develop an averaged concept of flow and transport at the original pore-scale grid resolution.
-As is shown in \cref{fig:ConvAvg}, the flow and transport results are first extended to a $3\times3$ grid of the original periodic grid geometry to form results on the extended domain, $\Omega_{\text{Extended}}$.
-The central periodic geometry then defines the averaging volume, $\text{V}_{\text{Average}}$, and for each solution point, $\mathbf{x}$, within the averaging domain, $\text{V}_{Average}$, the following averaging can be performed:
+A convolutional or ensemble average \cite{dagan1990a,dagan1991a,wood2003a}, is first used to develop an averaged flow and transport concept at the original pore-scale grid resolution.
+As shown in \cref{fig:ConvAvg}, flow and transport results are extended to a $3\times3$ grid of the original periodic grid geometry, $\Omega_{\text{Extended}}$.
+The central periodic geometry then defines the averaging volume, $\text{V}_{\text{Average}}$, and for each solution point, $\mathbf{x}$, within the averaging volume, $\text{V}_{Average}$, the following averaging is applied:

 In this work, the size of the convolutional filter $\text{V}_{\text{Conv}}$ has the same shape and size as the original domain $\Omega$, and no kernel weighting function is applied during averaging.